Scooby-Doo Spooky Coaster

 Scooby-Doo Spooky Coaster is an enclosed steel wild mouse roller coaster located at Warner Bros.
 Movie World on the Gold Coast, Australia.
 It is based on the 2002 live action film Scooby-Doo, which was filmed at the studio adjacent to the park at the same time the ride was being constructed.
 In 2018 the ride underwent a significant theming overhaul and reopened in December under the name Scooby-Doo Spooky Coaster: Next Generation with a new ride storyline, new theming (still based on the 2002 film) and new special effects.
-It closed for refurbishment in January 2023 and is set to reopen in 2025.
+It closed for refurbishment in January 2023 and is set to reopen in December 2025.